redhat-cop/businessautomation-cop/pam-eap-setup/README.md

 For EAP.7.2 the file "*jboss-eap-7.2.0.zip*" is required.

 - EAP.7.2 patch 7.2.1 is supported for PAM.7.3.1 while patch 7.2.2 is supported for PAM.7.4 installations.
-To enable patching place either "`jboss-eap-7.2.1-patch.zip`" or "`jboss-eap-7.2.2-patch.zip`" in the same directory as the script.
+To enable patching place the latest patch, for example "`jboss-eap-7.2.7-patch.zip`" in the same directory as the script.
 The script will use the latest patch version available.
 - More information about supported configurations can be found at <https://access.redhat.com/articles/3405381>

 Depending on PAM version the following files are required: